CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 Install the WMI and PostgreSQL exporters by:

-1. Find and double-click the `pgMonitor_client_1.0_Crunchy.win.x86_64.exe` file previously downloaded from the [Crunchy Customer Portal](https://access.crunchydata.com/).
+1. Find and double-click the `pgMonitor_client_1.0_Crunchy.win.x86_64.exe` file previously obtained from Crunchy Data.
 It will present you with the following screen:
     ![client installer 1](/images/client_installer_1.png)
 2. Adjust the desired installation path and click 'Install'.
 The installer will run until you are eventually presented with this screen, where you can click 'Close':
     ![client installer 2](/images/client_installer_2.png)